scantist/user-docs/docs/en-US/Create-and-Manage-Project/index.md

     </tbody>
 </table>

-## Project Settings
+## Settings

 <hr class="thick" />

 After you have created a project and it is added to the Scantist dashboard, you can configure the project settings and manage your list of projects.
 This includes deleting a project if you no longer need it.

-### General Settings
+### Project Settings

 <div style="display: flex;">
 <div style="flex: 1;">

 1. Click on the newly added project

-2. Click on "Project Settings" in the top right corner
+2. Click on **"Project Settings"** in the top right corner

 3. In the pop-up window, provide a project description, select the teams that you want to assign, and add relevant tags to the project

-4. Click on the "Delete" icon if you wish to remove the project.
+4. Click on the **"Delete"** icon if you wish to remove the project.
 Note that deleting a project will also delete all associated scan reports and findings.

 </div>
 <div style="flex: 1; margin: 15px;">